niklasr22/pico_mlx90614_temp_api/README.md

-# Raspberry Pico with MicroPython
+# Python webserver for a Raspberry Pico with MLX90614 temperature sensor

 ## Install MicroPython